davidzhao1015/davidzhao1015.github.io/_posts/2024-11-14-R-kernel-jupyter.md

 ---
 layout: post
-title: 'How to Run R (Kernel) in Jupyter Notebook with VS Code: A Problem-Solver’s Guide'
+title: 'How to Run R Code in Jupyter Notebook within VS Code: A Step-by-Step Guide'
 date: 2024-11-14
 description:
 tags: